 First rule of cleaning is start at the top and work your way down.

 - Ceiling fans, light fixtures and vents: wipe off with a damp rag.
-Dust from gluten flours can stay in the air for hours.
+Did you know that dust from gluten flours can stay in the air for hours?

 - Drawers and cabinets: remove all items, vacuum and wash out using a naturally gluten- and chemically-free cleaner, such as vinegar.
 Pay special attention to cabinet handles and front of doors.
 Be sure to wipe down top of cupboards as well as any knickknacks.

 - Eating and Cooking Utensils: wash in dishwasher or by hand using hot soapy water.